chrisgrieser/chrisgrieser.github.io/setup-description.md

                                 this part is all up to the server
 ```

-## Strato: Domain and DNS provider
+## Strato: domain and DNS provider
 - Domain: <https://chris-grieser.de/>
 - bought via [Strato](https://www.strato.de/apps/CustomerService)
 - Allows up to 10 subdomains, however due to Strato only allowing one `A` and